 While the potatoes boil, heat a large skillet or dutch oven over medium-high heat.
 Add a couple glugs of olive oil (roughly 2 tbsp) to the pan.
 Place chicken thighs, skin-side down, on the pan until the bottom of the pan is covered with an even layer—do not overcrowd (this step will take a few batches, so be patient).
 Brown each side of the thighs, a few minutes per side.
 Set browned chicken aside and continue working through batches until all the chicken is done.

 Return the chicken, and any accumulated juices, back into the large pan or dutch oven.
 Cut the potatoes into bite-sized pieces and add to the pan.
-Do likewise with the tomatoes (take off the skins if you wish, but I think they lend a nice tartness to the dish).
+Do likewise with the tomatoes (take off the skins if you wish—usually I do so with the larger ones and leave the skins on cherry tomatoes).

-With a mortar and pestle, mash a couple pinches of the oregano leaves with 2 tbsp olive oil and the red wine vinegar.
+With a mortar and pestle, mash a handful of the oregano leaves with 2 tbsp olive oil and the red wine vinegar.
 Pour onto the chicken mixture.
 Add all other oregano leaves, plus several hefty pinches of salt and some pepper, into the pan as well.
 Stir a few times so as to mix everything together well, then place pan in the oven.
-Cook for 40–45 minutes, stirring once halfway through.
+Cook for 40–45 minutes.